ZcashFoundation/zebra/README.md

 Currently, Zebra does not validate the following Zcash consensus rules:

-#### NU5
-- Full validation of Orchard transactions from NU5 onwards

 #### NU1 - Sapling
 - Validation of Sprout JoinSplit-on-Groth16 proofs

 #### Sprout
 - Validation of Sprout anchors (root of the Sprout note commitment tree)
-- Validating updates of the Sprout note commitment tree

 #### Other
 - Undocumented rules derived from Bitcoin